The A-Level Curriculum

 A-Levels (Advanced Levels) have for many years been regarded as the 'gold standard' of British education and A-levels are still the most widely offered courses at 16+ in both independent and state schools.

-Students usually take 3 or 4 different subjects over a 2 year period, typically between the ages of 16 and 18.
-The English educational system allows students to specialise in the subjects of their choice at A Level and British universities like A Levels as they provide the depth required for UK degree courses.
-In nearly every other country, students have to go through a prolonged general education, and can only specialise when they go to university.
+Students usually take three or four different subjects over a two-year period, typically between the ages of 16 and 18.
+The British educational system allows students to specialise in the subjects of their choice at A-Level and British universities like A-Levels as they provide the focus and depth required for UK degree courses.
+In nearly every other country, students have to go through a prolonged, more general education, and can only specialise when they go to university.

 Making the Right Choice

 Thirdly, you must consider your university or career objectives as these may mean that you have to gain passes in certain subjects.
-For example if you want to read Medicine or Veterinary Science, you will need at least two science subjects, including Chemistry.
-If you are applying for Economics or certain Business degree courses. then universities may well demand a pass in A Level Mathematics.
+For example, if you want to read Medicine or Veterinary Science, you will need at least two science subjects, including Chemistry.
+If you are applying for Economics or certain Business degree courses. then universities may well demand a pass in A-Level Mathematics and possibly also Further Maths.
 On the other hand, you may want to keep all your options open, because many degree courses do not have any special subject requirements.
 It is always worth checking.

 Help with your choice

-If you are still unsure which subjects would best suit you, why not talk to us on +44(0)1622 813870.
-We can also introduce you to certain colleges where the Principal will assess your strengths and ambitions before recommending appropriate courses.
-Note that A levels are not easy and ideally you need a minimum of grade B in the equivalent GCSE subject first.
+If you are still unsure which subjects would best suit you, please talk to one of our experienced consultants.
+We can also introduce you to certain colleges where the principal will assess your strengths and ambitions before recommending appropriate courses.
+Note that A-levels are not easy and ideally you need a minimum of Grade 7 in the equivalent GCSE subject first.
 If necessary we can advise you on retaking any GCSE subjects.